huggingface/text-generation-inference/docs/source/guidance.md

 # Guidance

-Text Generation Inference (TGI) now supports the Messages API, which is fully compatible with the OpenAI Chat Completion API.
-This feature is available starting from version `1.4.3`.
-You can use OpenAI's client libraries or third-party libraries expecting OpenAI schema to interact with TGI's Messages API.
-Below are some examples of how to utilize this compatibility.
+Text Generation Inference (TGI) now supports [Grammar and Constraints](#grammar-and-constraints) and [Tools and Functions](#tools-and-functions) to help developer guide the LLM's responses and enhance its capabilities.

-Whether you're a developer, a data scientist, or just a curious mind, we've made it super easy (and fun!) to start integrating advanced text generation capabilities into your applications.
+These feature is available starting from version `1.4.3`.
+These features are accessible via the text-generation-client library and is compatible with OpenAI's client libraries.
+The following guide will walk you through the new features and how to use them!

 ### Quick Start